-We, the Federation of Young European Greens (FYEG), are the movement of the 1 Green youth at the European level.
-Our individual and organisational backgrounds 2 lie in the social and environmental justice movements, in feminist and queer 3 battles, and in the defence of fundamental rights and democracy.
-For more than uniting their collective voices and aspirations to learn from each other, to debate, to campaign together, and to make the green Europe we wish to see become a reality.
-8 social welfare.
-To be Green means to fight for all these demands simultaneously.
+1 We, the Federation of Young European Greens (FYEG), are the movement of the 2 Green youth at the European level.
+Our individual and organisational backgrounds lie in the social and environmental justice movements, in feminist and queer 3 4 battles, and in the defence of fundamental rights and democracy.
+For more than 5 30 years, our member organisations have joined forces at the European level, 6 uniting their collective voices and aspirations to learn from each other, to 7 debate, to campaign together, and to make the green Europe we wish to see become 8 a reality.